Why did an Australian visitor visa refusal happen to you?

 The 6 Most Common Reasons For Australian Visitor Visa Refusal.

-The reasons listed below will give you some possible indications as to why your visitor visa may be refused from Immigration:
+The reasons listed below will give you some possible indications as to why your visitor visa may be refused by Immigration:

 1. Insufficient Financial requirement

-The first reason is the applicant did not meet the financial requirement.
+The first reason is the applicant did not meet the financial requirements.